guidefari/here_hugo/docs/discord-crosspost-design.md

 ## Backfill

 When a source is first enabled, the Worker sorts its published entries by publication date and claims the latest 10 as `queued`.
 It claims older entries as `ignored` so later polls do not mistake them for new posts.
+It then releases the oldest queued post immediately as a delivery check.
 It does not use an age window because author cadence varies.
-The noon UTC Cron run promotes at most one queued row per source; all other five-minute runs leave the backfill queue alone.
+Later releases run at 06:00 UTC and promote at most one queued row per source each UTC day; all other five-minute runs leave the backfill queue alone.

 Promotion selects the oldest queued post directly from the ledger by `source_id`, `state = 'queued'`, and `published_at`, with no dependency on whether an entry still appears in the current live feed.
+The ledger records `backfill_released_at` when it promotes a row.
+An atomic date guard blocks another promotion for that source on the same UTC day, so a first sync before 06:00 cannot cause a second day-one post.
 A rolling feed must not strand a queued entry after it scrolls out of the feed.
 The ledger stores the full normalized `MediaEntry` payload at claim time, so a promoted row has everything needed to build its Discord embed.

 ```ts
 type BackfillPolicy = {